thejackluo/jackluo-website-v3/README.md

 I am Jack.
 This is iteration 3 of my personal website (Aka Personal Website V3)

-The website will be open
+The website will be open source.